marcus-castanho/aerodesignUTFPR/README.md

     <img alt="Mesh" src="./images/mesh.png" width="400">
 </p>

-It was taken into account the same ambient conditios as in  XFLR5 , using a temperature of 20º C and a velocity of 17 m/s.
+It was taken into account the same environment conditios as in  XFLR5 , using a temperature of 20º C and a velocity of 17 m/s.
 We obtained the following results, in comparison with the previous simulation: lift coefficient, figure 8; drag coefficient, figure 9.

 8)<p align="center">
     <img alt="Lift coefficient" src="./images/liftAlfaCFD.png" width="400">